birdneststream/a2m2a/README.md

 ### Command-Line Flags
 -   `-i`, `--in`: Path to the input file.
 If omitted, reads from `stdin`.
 -   `-o`, `--out`: Path to the output file.
 If omitted, writes to `stdout`.
--   `--png`: Renders the output as a PNG image.
+-   `--png`: Forces PNG generation.
+This is not strictly necessary if your output filename ends with `.png`.
--   `--thumb <width>`: Renders the output as a PNG thumbnail of the specified pixel width.
+-   `--thumb <width>`: In addition to the main PNG, also generates a thumbnail of the specified pixel width (e.g., `art_thumb.png`).
 -   `-w <width>`: Sets the canvas width for parsing (default: `80`).

 ### Examples